-Please note, however, that many of the newer digital hearing aids will require assistance from an audiologist in order to adjust hearing aid settings to be compatible with the FM system.
-If eligible to receive an assistive listening device, one may be requested by selecting “FM System” when making requests for accommodations in the DAS Student Online Services Login.
+Please note: for hearing aid users, many of the newer digital hearing aids will require assistance from an audiologist in order to adjust hearing aid settings to be compatible with the FM system.
+If a student is eligible to receive hearing assistive technology, the equipment can be requested by selecting “FM System” when making requests for accommodations in the DAS Student Online Services Login.

 Students are issued an FM system for the academic year.
 Students are responsible for the equipment issued by DAS and will be charged for loss or damage other than normal wear and tear.

 Page updated 08/2022